asmap/kartograf/README.md

 ## File format examples

-Kartograf expects files input files to be in the following formatting and also produces output files that follow this format.
+Kartograf expects input files to be in the following formatting and also produces output files that follow this format.

 ### Map files